ReinoutWW/han-webdev-framework/applicatie/framework/readme.md

         - index.php : The base script that will handle requests
     - routes : Includes the configured routes
     - src : The controllers

+## Containers and reflections
+Instances of objects van be obtained via the $container.
+Once registered in the config/services.php, the $container will deliver instances of the classes.
+When the class is not yet added to the $container, it will try to resolve the classes itself using reflections and recursion.
+Every objects' constructor will be scanned, and the dependencies will be instantiated.

+Once completed, the object will be returned.

+## Environments and error handling
+For error handling, the framework will have different environments available.
+In production, you might not want all errors to be visible with all the beautofill local paths and variables.
+But for debugging, this information is crusial.

+In the Kernal class, the field $appEnv will be set to a configuration.
+The available options are:
+- 'dev' or 'test' for full exceptions
+- 'prod' for production and exception hiding

+The configuration can be set in the framework/.env file, for example: APP_ENV=dev.